Pro Health

 Credit: Pexels / Polina Tankilevitch

-Despite these myths, soya’s popularity as a plant-based protein is continuing to grow – and it’s easy to see why: for people who are exploring a plant-based lifestyle, soya offers a versatile, nutrient-rich option that aligns well with a balanced and eco-conscious diet.
-Whether you’re looking for a soya-based main ingredient like tofu or tempeh, or you’re after a plant-based yoghurt, there are soya options to suit most tastes and dietary needs.
+Despite these myths, soya’s popularity as a plant-based protein is continuing to grow – and it’s easy to see why: for people who are exploring a plant-based lifestyle, soy offers a versatile, nutrient-rich option that aligns well with a balanced and eco-conscious diet.
+Whether you’re looking for a soya-based main ingredient like tofu or tempeh, or you’re after a plant-based yogurt, there are soy options to suit most tastes and dietary needs.

-So, next time you’re at the supermarket, consider giving soya and soya-based products another try.
-With its high protein content, heart-healthy fats, and essential nutrients, soya is a valuable addition to a modern plant-based diet.
+So, next time you’re at the supermarket, consider giving soy and soya-based products another try.
+With its high protein content, heart-healthy fats, and essential nutrients, soy is a valuable addition to a modern plant-based diet.
 And those myths?
 They’re just that – myths!

 Simon Middleton